 8. Take a Winter Getaway

 Take a warm weather getaway is never a bad thing.
 It doesn’t have to be anyplace fancy either.
-Even a girls’ trip to Disney World can re-energize the mind, body and soul.
+Even a day trip can re-energize the mind, body and soul.

 9. Get Centered